Saturday, May 30, 2020

 Remembering Burt Katz: The Pizza Show

 Petrow and Munao used the same fresh ingredients (shopped for every day), recipes, methods, and the pizza pans that Katz left.
 "There were some rumors that we weren't using the same pans," Munao said.
-"That is false."
+"That was false."

 Burt's Pan Pizza